jraleman/cv/index.md

 `Apr 2016 – Mar 2019`
 _Self-employed - Panama City, Panama (3 years)_

-> - Founded and scaled a web and mobile app development company to $10K in annual revenue within 3 years, serving over 15 clients across various industries.
+> - Founded and scaled a web and mobile app development consulting company to $10K in annual revenue within 3 years, serving over 15 clients across various industries.

-> - Developed and launched 10+ enterprise-level websites and applications
+> - Developed and launched enterprise-level websites and applications

 > - Implemented cloud-based microservices architecture, reducing system downtime by 60% and enabling the platform to handle a 10x increase in user traffic.

 > - Created business vision, strategy, policy, and partnership with external and internal stakeholders.

+> - Developed and maintained back-end services in PHP and Ruby, ensuring scalable and reliable application layers for enterprise clients.

+> - Configured and administered production environments on RedHat Linux, applying best practices in system security, performance optimization, and high availability.

+> - Integrated and optimized Cloudflare services for CDN, load balancing, and DDoS protection, enhancing site speed and security.

+> - Led end-to-end technical planning, including requirement analysis, solution design, and implementation for complex enterprise projects.

+> - Maintained thorough documentation of system architecture, infrastructure configurations, and development processes for knowledge transfer and audit compliance.

 > - Defined technical strategy and roadmap, improving project delivery speed by 35% and reducing development costs by 25% through efficient architecture and agile methodologies.